shinowtf/Libft/README.md

-29/10 ft_strmapi
+29/10 ft_striteri why dun have??
 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
-LETS GO part 2 OK start
+LETS GO part 2!
-testtestet
+gonna settle all by this month

 This project is your very first project as a student at 42.
 We will need to recode a few functions of the C standard library as well as some other